 Modest

 Is simple design less bold or characterful?
 It doesn’t have to be.
-There may be less chances to communicate with the user.
+There may be fewer chances to communicate with the user.
 There’s always room for creativity.

 Digital interfaces are becoming simpler and more streamlined because that's what users need and want.
 That's what we as a field have learned over decades of user research.
 But simplicity doesn't have to mean uniformity.
 There is plenty of room to be creative while helping people understand your content and complete their tasks.
 We don't need to make things harder for our users just to stand out, or to keep them interested.